 4. Look beyond professional skills: Effective recruiting/hiring process is a one that also pays equal importance to candidate’s interpersonal and people’s skills, real-world problem-solving expertise, and behavioral approach.
 Understand if the particular role requires a candidate who has more than just professional experience and expects other competencies like leadership and communication skills, level of confidence and knack for extra-curricular and so on.
 Understand what values the candidates can add to the team and the company as a whole.

-5. Make informed decisions about shortlisting: Make sure to know the candidate inside out.
-Feel free to find information about him/her from social media sources like LinkedIn, online platforms like personal blogs, references mentioned in their resumes and other legitimate ways.
+5. Make informed decisions about shortlisting: Make informed decisions about shortlisting: Before delving into the candidate’s social media profiles and references, use a step by step instruction template for the initial resume review process.
+This will standardize your approach to evaluating each candidate’s skills, experience, and qualifications, ensuring a fair and thorough assessment.
 It sometimes becomes necessary to judge and evaluate the skillset, reasoning ability, intelligence, presence of mind, subject matter expertise and required experience through conversations, aptitude tests, written tests, personality, and behavioral assessment tests.

 6. Effectuate the interview process: Prepare carefully on the day of interviewing the candidates.
 Exude professionalism and empathy while inviting the prospective candidates and introduce the company well.
 Make them feel comfortable so they do away with the pre-interview stress and tension.
 Be observant about their body language as a relaxed candidate will sound more confident.
 Keep your tone informal, friendly and approachable while asking questions.
 Ensure your questions are clear and fully understandable.
 Stay away from biased, judgemental, prejudiced and discriminatory comments.
 Be transparent and honest about the job and the company expectations.
 Ask relevant and competency-based questions.
 Let the candidate do most of the talking.
 Lastly, be a good listener.